QSD-Group/QSDsan/qsdsan/systems/README.rst

 =========================================
-SanExpo: Exposition of Sanitation Systems
+ExpoSan: Exposition of Sanitation Systems
 =========================================

 Notes
 -----
-This module holds sanitation systems developed with the `sanitation` package, in the future, this module will be transfered to a standalone repository.
+This module contains sanitation systems developed with the `QSDsan` package.
+In the future and with more systems developed and published, this module will be transfered to a standalone repository.